 4. Let them read what they want

 It’s not a problem if your child often wants to revisit books they’ve read before.
 It’s actually a really good experience to read something that might be a bit ‘easy’ every now and then as it’s brilliant for confidence, and it also allows your child to practise reading with expression and understanding.

 It’s worth joining the library if there’s one near you so that your child can be involved in choosing their own books on topics that interest them.
 If they pick a book that’s too hard, help them read it – and if it’s an easy book, let them enjoy the feeling of achievement as they read it for themselves!

-If you are unsure whether a book is the right level for your child, take a look at what too hard and too easy looks like.
+If you are unsure whether a book is a right level for your child, take a look at what too hard and too easy looks like.

 5. Remember reading is not just about books